-We plan a feasibility exploratory study among ICU survivors to investigate whether CPET and wearable accelerometry can be used during early post-intensive care recovery.
-We intend to find out the relationship between in-hospital factors, anaemia management strategy, and critical illness survivors' functional capacity, their activity of daily living, fatigue, and quality of sleep.
+We plan a feasibility exploratory study among survivors of critical illness to investigate whether CPET and wearable accelerometry can be used during early post-intensive care recovery.

+We aim to explore the relationship between in-hospital factors, anaemia management strategy, and critical illness survivors' functional capacity, their activity of daily living, fatigue, and quality of sleep by recruiting a cohort of patients participating in a randomised trial of two strategies for managing anaemia following ICU discharge (the ABC post ICU study).